 Any TagVault.org member above the adopter level may join working groups provided they meet the participation details as specified in the charter.

-As of August 30, 2010, TagVault.org has five active working groups.
+As of October 30, 2016, TagVault.org has a number of active working groups and two working groups under formation.
 These working groups, as well as the details specified in the charter for the working group, are provided below:

 The charter specifies that this group shall have primary responsibility for the creation and publication of certification documents required to support the needs of the ITAM programs in place today within the General Services Administration (GSA) and the Office of the Secretary of Defense (OSD).